Tracht/CV-2020/README.md

 - Road trips around England.

 ## Languages <a name="chapter-7"></a> 🇺🇸🇷🇸🇬🇧
-- Native English speaker, Serbian as a second language in the home
+- Native English speaker, Serbian as a second language in the home.
-- Fluent in American Sign Language
+- Fluent in American Sign Language.